Due to the ongoing coronavirus pandemic and continued regulatory uncertainty the 2020 GIE+EXPO was canceled in July.

 Registrations were on pace to surpass 2019, which was a sixth record year in a row.

-“There's a strong desire now for 2021 and most of those who registered for this year are rolling those monies over,” Kiser said.
+“There’s a strong desire now for 2021 and most of those who registered for this year are rolling those monies over,” Kiser says.
 For exhibitors or registrants rolling funds over, the rates will remain flat.

 Known for referring to the show as a family reunion, he admits that he’s going to miss not having the show this year.

 “We’re looking forward to 2021 and already gearing up to make our next show a dynamic and engaging experience for the entire industry,” he says.
 “I encourage exhibitors and attendees that have already registered or secured exhibit space to roll those monies forward to the 2021 show.”

 GIE+EXPO has called Louisville home since the tradeshow began nearly 40 years ago.

 Next fall, attendees and exhibitors will experience several updates to the Kentucky Exposition Center grounds.
 The facility is undertaking $8 million in outdoor improvements and enhancements, including: